-This easy chicken enchilada casserole is a cheesy, flavorful, comforting meal the whole family will love that’s easy enough to make on a weeknight!
+This easy Chicken Enchilada Casserole is a cheesy, flavorful, comforting, family-friendly meal that’s easy enough to make on a weeknight!
+Added bonus: it’s perfect to make-ahead and freezes beautifully.

 This recipe is…